Saief1999/CheatSheets/Prolog/Prolog.md

 > **When a cut is encountered as a goal, the system thereupon becomes committed to all choices made since the parent goal was invoked.
 All other alternatives are discarded.
 Hence an attempt to re-satisfy any goal between the parent goal and the cut goal will fail.**

-- In other words, only one alternative, if it exists, will be taken in consideration, if something fails afterward and we backtrack to the cut , we get all the way up to the parent goal of the rule
+- In other words, only one alternative, if it exists, will be taken in consideration, if something fails afterward and we backtrack to the cut , we get all the way up to the parent goal of the rule that introduced the cut. **if the parent goal is a root goal, the program will stop right there, otherwise will `cut` to the goal that introduced this parent goal and searches for other alternatives if they exist (always go up two levels)**

 ### 4.3 Common Uses of the Cut